 RFC 2518 defines a set of concepts and accompanying extension methods to HTTP 1.1 that make the web into a more universal read/write medium.
-The basic idea is that a WebDAV-compliant web server can act like a generic file server; clients can mount WebDAV "shares" that behave much like NFS or SMB shares.
+The basic idea is that a WebDAV-compliant web server can act like a generic file server; clients can mount shared folders that behave much like NFS or SMB filesystems.

-However, it's important to note that RFC 2518 does not provide any sort of model for version control, despite the "V" in DAV.
+The tragedy, though, is that the RFC 2518 WebDAV specification does not provide any sort of model for version control, despite the "V" in DAV.
 Basic WebDAV clients and servers assume only one version of each file or directory exists, and can be repeatedly overwritten.

-Here are the new concepts and methods introduced in basic WebDAV:
+Here are the concepts and terms introduced in basic WebDAV: